jenkinsci/azure-keyvault-plugin/README.md

 }
 ```

-It is also possible to use it as a UsernamePassword credentials, to do so, tag the secret with the desired `username`:
+It is also possible to use it as a 'Username with password' credentials, to do so, tag the secret with the desired `username`:
 ```bash
 az keyvault secret set --vault-name my-vault --name github-pat --value my-pat --tags username=github-user
 ```